BRADENTON PERSONAL INJURY ATTORNEYS

 Contact Our Bradenton Personal Injury & Auto Accidents Attorney Today

 When you hire the Romero Law Firm, we will meet personally with you to prepare your case.
 We want to hear your story firsthand.
-Our Bradenton personal injury attorneys serve clients throughout Tampa and across all of Florida.
+Our Bradenton personal injury attorneys serve clients throughout Bradenton and across all of Florida.
 It doesn’t matter where you are in the state, or if you need to meet your lawyer at your home, in the hospital or wherever is most convenient for you.
 We come to you.

 Call us anytime, 24 hours a day, seven days a week.
 We are here for you when you need us, and we want to hear from you.
 We will give you a free case evaluation, and we never charge any fees or costs to you unless and until we make a recovery for you.
 If we don’t win, you don’t pay.
 It’s that simple.
 Call (877) ROMERO-1, or contact us online to arrange a free, initial consultation with the Romero Law Firm.
 We look forward to hearing from you and helping you with your Bradenton personal injury legal needs.